 And of course, no carrot cake would be complete without a cream cheese icing.
 That said, if cream cheese isn’t handy, you can opt for a simple buttercream, maybe flavoured with cinnamon, lemon or orange.

-- Vegetable Oil – or substitute a similar neutral-tasting oil such as canola or sunflower.
+Vegetable Oil – I tend to prefer vegetable oil in baking, over other oils, But if you prefer you could substitute a similar neutral-tasting oil such as canola or sunflower.

 FAQ